 See cremation on Manikarnika Ghat

 The mystic of famous Manikarnika ghat or Burning ghat attracts many tourists.
 There are several stories associated with its name and origin.
-It’s considered that by burning a dead body on this ghat liberate to the soul from circle of life and death.
+It’s considered that burning a dead body on this ghat liberate the soul from the circle of life and death.

 You can visit Manikarnika ghat from the market side through alleyways.
 On the ghat, you will see tons and tons of wood piles.
 On an average 100 bodies are cremated on Manikarnika ghat every day.
 People come here from outside Varanasi also.
 The caste system is followed for allotting the area for cremation.